think-mm/enblog/input/posts/2008/12-18-allah-plays-with-his-souls-part-3.md

 <strong>Hilali and Khan:</strong>Verily, by your life (O Muhammad), in their wild intoxication, they were wandering blindly.</span>
 <p class="MsoNormal"><span lang="EN-AU"></span></p>
 <p class="MsoNormal">It means Muhammad was purer/holier than Allah Himself.
 So swearing by Muhammad's name, Allah told him that the people of Lot were absolute arrant and intoxicated.</p>
-<p class="MsoNormal">&nbsp;</p>

 <p class="MsoNormal">Ibn Kathir writes that Allah never swore by anyone else.
 Allah has never created or made or formed any soul that is dearer to him than Muhammad.</p>
-<p class="MsoNormal">&nbsp;</p>

 <p class="MsoNormal">So, according to ibn Kathir, Muhammad is Allah's dearest Soul.
 Previously, we read that Gabriel is Allah's Soul.
 Then we learned Jesus is Allah's Soul.
 Now, this verse tells us that Muhammad is also Allah's Soul—the dearest Soul.</p>
 <p class="MsoNormal">Here is the complete comment by ibn Kathir:</p>
 <p class="MsoNormal"><span lang="EN-AU"></span></p>

 <p style="margin: 0pt 70.9pt 0pt 42.55pt" class="MsoNormal"><em><span lang="EN-AU">Ibn Kathir's comment on</span></em><span lang="EN-AU"> 15:72:
 …All of this happened while they were still unaware of the inevitable calamity and punishment that was about to befall them the following morning.
 Hence Allah, may He be exalted, said to Muhammad, (Verily, by your life, in their wild intoxication, they were wandering blindly.)
-Allah swore by the life of His Prophet , which is an immense honor reflecting his high rank and noble status. `Amr bin Malik An-Nakari reported from Abu Al-Jawza' that Ibn `Abbas said: "</span><strong><span style="font-size: 14pt" lang="EN-AU">Allah has never created or made or formed any soul that is dearer to him than Muhammad.</span></strong><span lang="EN-AU"> I never heard that Allah swore by the life of anyone else.
+Allah swore by the life of His Prophet , which is an immense honor reflecting his high rank and noble status.
+'Amr bin Malik An-Nakari reported from Abu Al-Jawza' that Ibn 'Abbas said: "</span><strong><span style="font-size: 14pt" lang="EN-AU">Allah has never created or made or formed any soul that is dearer to him than Muhammad.</span></strong><span lang="EN-AU"> I never heard that Allah swore by the life of anyone else.
 Allah says, (Verily, by your life, in their wild intoxication, they were wandering blindly.) meaning, by your life and the length of your stay in this world, (in their wild intoxication, they were wandering blindly.)
 This was reported by Ibn Jarir.

 Qatadah said:
-(in their wild intoxication) "It means - in their misguided state; (they were wandering blindly) means - they were playing. '' `Ali bin Abi Talhah reported that Ibn `Abbas said:(Verily, by your life) means by your life, and (in their wild intoxication, they were wandering blindly.) means that they were confused.''</span>
+(in their wild intoxication) "It means - in their misguided state; (they were wandering blindly) means - they were playing. '' 'Ali bin Abi Talhah reported that Ibn 'Abbas said:(Verily, by your life) means by your life, and (in their wild intoxication, they were wandering blindly.) means that they were confused.''</span>
 <p style="margin: 0pt 70.9pt 0pt 42.55pt" class="MsoNormal"><span lang="EN-AU"> (Note: the bold emphasis is mine).</span></p>
 <p class="MsoNormal"><span lang="EN-AU"></span></p>
 <p class="MsoNormal"><span lang="EN-AU">Here is another verse where Allah is swearing by <strong>the</strong> Soul:</span></p>